8 Italian Question Words You Need to Know [with Examples and Audio]

 Like question words such as come and dove, quale becomes qual è when used with the verb è.
 It’s incorrect to use an apostrophe between the two words so although it’s often done, don’t make it your habit!

-Be careful!
-This one may look a lot like quando, and they may be pronounced similarly (“kwan-toh”), but these two words have very different meanings.
-Be sure to listen closely and take note of that one letter difference.
+This one may look a lot like quando, and they may be pronounced similarly, but these two words have very different meanings.
+Be sure to listen closely and take note of that one-letter difference!

 Note that this rule does not apply to the phrase “Quanto costa?” as quanto becomes an adverb when placed next to a verb.

-These may seem like a lot, but with some work and studying, you’ll be asking questions in Italian like a pro in no time at all.
-Go out and successfully interrogate in Italian!
+These may seem like a lot, but with some review and practice, you’ll be asking questions in Italian like a pro in no time at all.